Book an Appointment at Victoria, BC Office

 Please note that we require a credit or visa debit card on file in order to book regular sessions at NeurAlive (not consults).
+In general we bill via automatic credit card payment during the morning on the day of your session.

 For assistance, please call our front desk at 250-389-2819.